RoboBrainCode/Docs/README.md

  2. Clone the SSH URL of the repositories [**Backend**](https://github.com/RoboBrainCode/Backend) and [**Frontend**](https://github.com/RoboBrainCode/Frontend).
  >  SSH URL eg. `git@github.com:RoboBrainCode/Backend.git`

  3. For Frontend, navigate to the root directory of the repository, and run `npm install` and `bower install`.
 If everything runs smoothly, run `grunt serve` and you should be able to see a local version running on http://localhost:9000.
+	 	> **Note:** By default, this frontend would connect to the `test.robobrain.me` backend.
+To develop full stack locally, simply run `grunt serve:uselocal` after running your Django server locally, presumably on the default port 8000, to develop backend and frontend simultaneously.

  7. For Backend, run `sudo pip install -r requirements.txt` to install all your Python dependencies.